PaloAltoNetworks/pan-iot-security-python/doc/iotapi.rst

   Specify a JSON object to modify the query string used in the request.
 This can be used to specify request parameters that are not supported by a class method or the command line interface.
-  Multiple instances of the option is allowed.
+  Multiple instances of the option are allowed.

   *json* can be a string, a path to a file containing a JSON object, or the value **-** to specify a JSON object is on *stdin*.